How To Store Fresh Fruit & Veg So They Last Longer

 Oranges, Lemons & Limes

 Citrus fruit, especially lemons and limes, will harden when stored at room temperature.
-To keep fresh and juicy for longer, store in a sealed plastic bag in the fridge.
+To keep fresh and juicy for longer, store in the fridge.

 To read more about food waste, check out our posts 12 Food Scraps You Didn’t Know Were Edible and 7 Foods You Didn’t Know You Could Freeze.
 Are there any fruit and veg storage methods you swear by?
 Let us know in the comments!